appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/zone.md

 The Section Split property allows you to divide the Zone into four separate sections.
 Each section acts like a container for other widgets, and you can adjust how wide or narrow each section is by changing the number of columns it occupies, ranging from 2 to 12 columns.
 You can resize sections by dragging the section divider.

+Columns represent the space available inside each section.
+The total space in the Zone is always 12 columns.
+For example, if one section occupies 4 columns, the remaining 8 columns are automatically distributed among the other sections.

 *Example:* If you want to create a layout with a small button section and a large Table section, you can divide the Zone into two sections:

 - Section 1: 2 columns wide, suitable for small widgets like buttons.